Article from

 The Cancellation Invoice

-• contains exactly the same items as the invoice and also the same sum - but this is negative.
+- contains exactly the same items as the invoice and also the same amount - but this is negative.

 This creates the counterpart to the invoice and "negates" the invoice.
 This cancellation invoice is sent to the invoice recipient.
-The sender wants to settle a negative sum with the cancellation invoice - which colloquially corresponds to a credit note.
-As a rule, the recipient has not yet paid the incorrect invoice at this point.
+The sender wants to offset a negative amount with the cancellation invoice - which colloquially corresponds to a credit note.
+Usually, the recipient has not yet paid the incorrect invoice at this point.

-After that, a new invoice is created with a new invoice number and the invoice recipient only pays this.
+Afterwards, a new invoice with a new invoice number is created, and the invoice recipient only pays this one.

 In accounting, the cancellation invoice is then offset against the preceding invoice.

-In MOCO, a cancellation invoice can be correctly created at the top right of the invoice via the cancellation action ("thumbs-down icon") with one click.
-Here, the next invoice number is automatically assigned.
+In MOCO, a cancellation invoice can be correctly created with one click at the top right of the invoice using the cancellation action ("thumbs-down icon").
+The next invoice number is automatically assigned in this process.

 If an invoice created in MOCO is faulty, it can be easily edited and saved again, provided it has not yet been delivered.